Create Role Description

 Business Enablers Finance Understand and apply financial processes to achieve value for money and minimise financial risk Adept

-Technology Understand and use available technologies to maximise efficiencies and effectiveness Adept
+Technology Understand and use available technology to maximise efficiencies and effectiveness Adept

-Procurement and Contract Management Understand and apply procurement processes to ensure effective purchasing and contract performance Adept
+Procurement and Contract Management Understand and use procurement processes to ensure effective purchasing and contract performance Adept

 loading